 - Why are you in the business you’re in?
 What inspires you to keep going?

 - What philosophy do you bring to the service you provide?

 2. About your ideal customer

 Trying to appeal to everyone is a mistake.
 Questions in this section should get you thinking about how to target your ideal customer.

 - Who are you targeting?
 List all relevant demographics and be as specific as possible.

 - What alternatives might your customers use?
 Whether it’s a different product or a different provider, consider other options your customers have tried or might try.

 - What are their fears or challenges as relates to your service?
 What do you do to help them overcome their fears? e.g., provide a free information pack or assessment: “Contact us for a no-obligation consultation.”

 - What tone is most likely to resonate with your customers?
 Friendly and personable?
 Or professional and expert?

-- Think about how people find you online
+3. About how people find you online

 - What words and phrases are they likely to use when searching for your products and/or services?